 Low pay is one of the key factors impacting recruitment and retention in the social care sector.
 There is a need to increase the wages for care workers relative to other low paid occupations and to restore pay differentials.
 The current labour shortage is not resolvable without a relative wage correction which needs to exceed the historical erosion.

 Sick pay for social care workers also need to be improved since the statutory rate of £95.85 per week is insufficient to secure a decent living during periods of illness.
-With the government support during Covid-19 having come to an end, there is evidence from Scotland that sick pay is not paid to all particularly during the first 6 months of joining an organisation.
+There is recent evidence from Scotland that sick pay is not paid to all particularly during the first 6 months of employment.

 In the medium term building the institutional processes (and financial resourcing) is needed to ensure parity between comparable care services in the NHS and social care sectors, including parity of recognition and pay.
-Pay increases cannot be achieved without increased public funding to enable local authorities to raise the fees payable to providers of care services and for procurement contracts to be designed to ensure that for-profit and not-for-profit providers pass on higher fees as higher wages to their care workforce.
+Pay increases cannot be achieved without increased public funding to enable local authorities to raise the fees payable to providers of care services and for procurement contracts to be designed to ensure that providers pass on higher fees as higher wages to their care workforce.

 Employment contracts and working conditions

 Care work is rewarding and useful work.
 It helps service users to lead safe, meaningful and, where possible, independent lives.
-At the same time, it can be physically hard and emotionally challenging work.
+At the same time, it can be physically hard and emotionally challenging.
 Instead of recognising and valuing care work, the UK system has exacerbated the challenges care workers face by creating insecure employment and poor working conditions.

 Providers of domiciliary care must respond to fluctuating periods of high and low demand during the day, but rather than attempt to smooth out work over regular schedules of part-time and full-time hours, the sector is characterised by an excessive use of precarious employment contracts.
 Compared to other sectors there is an above average use of zero hours contracts, which has become the dominant contractual arrangement in domiciliary care.
 While such contracts offer flexibility for some staff to juggle work with family and other responsibilities, they do not offer guaranteed income and/or working hours and can impact care workers’ financial security and ability to plan.
 There are no ready-made solutions to decrease the scope of zero hours other than moving to offering an achievable number of guaranteed number of hours work, e.g., minimum guaranteed hours or a contract clause to increase hours if demand has increased if agreeable for both employers and employees.
 There is scope for exploring innovative solutions and learning from international practice.

-The evidence suggests that working conditions can suffer when investors are seeking to drive up profits.
+Working conditions can suffer when investors are seeking to drive up profits.
 This is a growing problem associated in part with the largely unregulated and growing presence of private equity funds in the sector.

-According to the evidence, ethnic minority workers, a significant element of the care workforce, more often experience poorer working conditions than their white counterparts, as they are more often on zero hours contracts, are less aware and assertive of their rights especially when on zero hours contracts and are more affected by abuse at work, such as verbal abuse, bullying or threats.
+Ethnic minority workers, a significant element of the care workforce, more often experience poorer working conditions than their white counterparts, as they are more often on zero hours contracts, are less aware and assertive of their rights and are more affected by abuse at work, such as verbal abuse, bullying or threats.

-There is some evidence of increased risk of labour non-compliance with minimum employment standards in the social care sector following the rise in visas for care workers when they have become eligible for the Skilled Worker route in response to the ongoing skills shortages in the social care sector.
+There is some evidence of an increased risk of non-compliance with minimum employment standards in the social care sector following the rise in visas for care workers as they have become eligible for the Skilled Worker route.